opensearch-project/project-website/_posts/2026-06-16-Data-Prepper-2.16.md

 layout: post
 title: 'Data Prepper 2.16: Improved end-to-end metrics'
 authors:
+  - bagmarnikhil
   - srikanthpadakanti
-  - bagmarnikhil
   - dvenable
 date: 2026-06-16
 categories:
   - releases
-excerpt: Data Prepper 2.16 adds experimental OpenSearch pull-based ingestion, new processors for shaping array data, OpenTelemetry logs in the OTLP sink, and end-to-end metrics with a pull-based Prometheus source and OpenSearch-TSDB.
+excerpt: Data Prepper 2.16 adds end-to-end metrics with a pull-based Prometheus source and OpenSearch-TSDB, experimental OpenSearch pull-based ingestion, other improvements to the OpenSearch sink, and much more.
-meta_keywords: OpenSearch Data Prepper, pull-based ingestion, Kafka ingestion, Prometheus metrics, OpenSearch TSDB, OTLP sink, OpenTelemetry logs, filter_list processor, CloudWatch Logs sink, conditional script updates, data pipeline
+meta_keywords: OpenSearch Data Prepper, pull-based ingestion, Kafka ingestion, Prometheus metrics, OpenSearch TSDB, OTLP sink, OpenTelemetry logs, file source, filter_list processor, CloudWatch Logs sink
-meta_description: OpenSearch Data Prepper 2.16 introduces experimental OpenSearch pull-based ingestion through Kafka, new array-shaping processors, OpenTelemetry logs support in the OTLP sink, and end-to-end metrics ingestion with a pull-based Prometheus source and OpenSearch-TSDB.
+meta_description: OpenSearch Data Prepper 2.16 improves end-to-end metrics ingestion with a pull-based Prometheus source and OpenSearch-TSDB, introduces experimental OpenSearch pull-based ingestion through Kafka, adds powerful capabilities to the OpenSearch sink, and much more.
 ---

 The OpenSearch Data Prepper maintainers are happy to announce the release of Data Prepper 2.16.
 This feature-rich release improves end-to-end metrics workloads with a pull-based Prometheus source and direct ingestion into OpenSearch-TSDB.
-It also introduces experimental OpenSearch pull-based ingestion, two new processors for shaping array data, OpenTelemetry logs support in the OTLP sink, and powerful new OpenSearch sink capabilities.
+It also introduces OpenSearch pull-based ingestion for the first time as an experimental capability.
+Plus it includes powerful new OpenSearch sink capabilities, OpenTelemetry logs support in the OTLP sink, CloudWatch Logs sink improvements, a greatly improved file source, and much more.

 ## Pull-based Prometheus source